DLFDK/lythfrederiksen-com/src/projects/new-portfolio-site/index.md

 category: Code
 layout: projects-project/myten-om-det-aandbare-hus/myten-om-det-aandbare-hus.html
 style: projects/new-portfolio-site/new-portfolio-site.scss
 snippet: Does this site remind you of anything?
 Perhaps a certain well known payment provider?
-No, not PayPal.
-Come on!
+No, not PayPal, come on!
 This is the story of why and how this site came to be a Stripe.com imitation rather than an original creation pulled from the depths of my artistic mind (ha).
 Time for a little introspection!
 img: /images/https://ik.imagekit.io/dlfdk/lythfrederiksen/projects/new-portfolio-site/DALL_E_2022-08-31_08.49.32_-_A_robot_is_painting_a_painting_of_robots__pencil_drawn-colored_3mieB_f-p.png
 scripts: ["/js/lazyfit.js"]
 img_article: https://ik.imagekit.io/dlfdk/lythfrederiksen/projects/new-portfolio-site/DALL_E_2022-08-31_08.49.32_-_A_robot_is_painting_a_painting_of_robots__pencil_drawn-edited_2UVPtTCuL.png